Seatbelt rules

 As the driver of the vehicle, it is your responsibility to ensure you and every passenger in the vehicle is correctly restrained for the duration of your trip.
 This does not apply to buses or motorcycles.

-Everyone 7 years or older must wear a correctly fitted seatbelt.
+In Queensland, everyone 7 years or older must wear a correctly fitted seatbelt.
 Children up to 7 years must be in a properly fastened and adjusted Australian Standard approved child restraint.
-Check that the seatbelts are not frayed or loose.
+Check that the seatbelts are not frayed, loose, twisted or knotted.

 Exemption from wearing a seatbelt